Updated July 25, 2023

-Bidding is competitively offering a price that the bidder or the person offering a bid is willing to pay for a commodity this commodity can be anything, cars, bikes, properties, etc. The price offered is called a bid, the person offering the price is called the bidder and the entire phenomenon is known as bidding.
-In fact, bidding is used by various economies, various industries as bidding define demand and hence the value of a particular commodity.
+Bidding is competitively offering a price that the bidder or the person offering a bid is willing to pay for a commodity.
+This commodity can be anything, cars, bikes, properties, etc. The price offered is called a bid, the person offering the price is called the bidder, and the entire phenomenon is known as bidding.
+Various economies and industries use bidding as bidding defines demand and hence the value of a particular commodity.
 It is one of the most normal ways of the formative price of a commodity in a free market.

 What is a Bid?

-The highest price a marketer is will to pay for a commodity at a given time for given security.
-Or the product that is in an auction is offered a specific amount in exchange for that product is also called a bid.
-In some cases, a bid is also a term that refers to the maximum a company is willing to pay to take over a specific target.
+The highest price a marketer is willing to pay for a commodity at a given time for security.
+Or the product in an auction is offered a specific amount in exchange for that product, also called a bid.
+Sometimes, a bid refers to the maximum a company will pay to take over a specific target.

 What is Auction?

-Auction, what is this term? it sounds quite similar to the word ‘Bidding’?
-The difference here is that auction is a process of buying and selling of goods and services by submitting them up for a bid, and finally the product or the service is then sold for the highest bid.
-The auctioneer announces prices and the bidder calls out the bids.
-Here the auctioneer calls for the highest prices for the commodity, he is looking for the highest bid or the highest price for his product or service.
+The auction, what is this term?
+It sounds quite similar to the word ‘Bidding’?
+The difference here is that an auction is a process of buying and selling goods and services by submitting them for a bid, and finally, the product or the service is then sold for the highest bid.
+The auctioneer announces prices, and the bidder calls out the bids.
+Here the auctioneer calls for the highest prices for the commodity.
+He is seeking the highest bid or price for his product or service.

-You can also say that auction is a different type of sales where the price of a commodity is neither pre decided nor does it arrive by negotiation; however the price is set by competitive and open bidding process.
+You can also say that an auction is a different type of sale where the price of a commodity is neither pre-decided nor arrives by negotiation; however, the price is set by a competitive and open bidding process.